acc-aqt/track-back/README.md

 **TrackBack** is a music-based game where players need to sort currently playing songs by their year of release.

-Trackback lets you play with your own playlists – currently supports Spotify & Apple Music, and is built to easily extend to other music services.
+Trackback lets you play with your own playlists – it currently supports Spotify & Apple Music, and is built to easily extend to other music services.

 So far, user input is possible only via the command line.
 A browser-based GUI is under development.